 Assessment is 100% examination.
 There are two examination papers each lasting 1 hour 45 minutes.

-The examination questions include multiple choice, short answer and essay based questions.
+The examination questions include multiple choice, short answer questions and essay based questions.

 Psychology would allow you access to study a range of subjects at College and University, such as: Psychology, Sociology, Global Studies, Forensics, Criminology and Law.
-In the field of work you could work as a psychologist, in the healthcare industry, personnel management, marketing, criminal justice, teaching, and sales.